 \subsection{Soil Hydrology and Erosion}

 We also explore the possibility that geological processes such as groundwater, runoff, and erosion might affect our results.
 These results depend on the presence of liquid water through a local water cycle.
-We therefore examine the impact of PlaSim's treatment of groundwater.
 PlaSim uses a bucket hydrology for the soil, where each cell has a `bucket' that can hold a prescribed amount of water, with excess treated as runoff.
 We vary the water capacity of the soil from zero to infinity and find that while the spatial distribution of rainfall and evaporation changes, the weathering rate varies by less than an order of magnitude, such that our qualitative result stands.
 This is unsurprising, since on large scales evaporation and reaction rates approximately depend primarily on average temperatures through the Arrhenius and Clausius--Clapeyron equations \citep{Berner1994}.
 The spatial distribution of evaporation and precipitation should therefore be a minor effect so long as too much water vapor is not transported away from the warm evaporative regions.

 Weathering also requires fresh rock, which is supplied by geological processes such as uplifting, volcanic eruptions, and erosion.
 If erosion rates during snowball climates are low, the availability of unweathered rock could be a limiting factor \citep{West2012,Foley2015}.
 We test our results' sensitivity to this by implementing a supply-limited weathering scheme similar to that proposed in \citet{West2012} and \citet{Foley2015}, where the weathering rate asymptotically approaches a supply limit set by the erosion rate.
-In this parameterization, supply-limited weathering is given as
+In this parameterization, supply-limited weathering is given as \begin{linenomath*}

-where $W_\text{max}$ is the maximum weathering possible given a supply limit, in this case assumed to be set by the erosion rate. $W$ is the weathering that would happen without a supply limit.
-Weathering rates therefore follow the unlimited formulation when the supply limit is high, and assume the supply limit when weathering is high or the supply limit is low.
-We assume a globally homogenous erosion rate $E$, given in units of length over time.
-Following \citep{Foley2015}, we define $W_\text{max}$ as